elisabethluif/elisabethluif.github.io/10_11_texttomap.md

 I tried coding everything without looking at the solution beforehand.
 The following code is rather bulky, so I don't think it is as efficient as the solution, but I was able to learn a lot from doing it this way.
 Also, I tried adding enough prints to clearly see what the current state of the data is.

+I could not figure out how to get the date of the current dataset, as I was accessing the places and was not sure how to get the connected date (is it a parent element?)

 Define imports, set folders and set variables

         import yaml